pulktrai/auto-annotated-portfolio/content/pages/projects/project-two.md

 ---
 type: ProjectLayout
-title: WearTheBeer (scrap idea)
+title: WearTheBeer
 colors: colors-a
 date: '2021-12-20'
-client: Awesome client
+client: scrap idea
 description: >-
   A summer boredom spark turned into a style idea — just vibes and sketches for now.
 Maybe one day it’s a brand, but for now, it lives in my notes and